Mahakala: a Python-based Modular Ray-tracing and Radiative Transfer Algorithm for Curved Space-times

-To explore the effects of absorption, we also plot the specific intensity $I_{\nu}/\nu^3$ in the top left panel of Figure~\ref{fig:Changing_R_high}.
-The mass scale used in this example is low enough that the disk is optically thin at 1.3~mm.
-Because of this, the radial dependence of $j_{\nu} / \nu^2$ and $I_{\nu}/\nu^3$ are similar.
-Note, however, that in this example we ignore all effects of matter outside each shell, i.e. the effect of absorption outside of each shell is not included in the calculation of the average specific intensity for the shell.
-This approximation is justified since the low densities result in low absorption.
+To explore the effects of absorption, we also plot the specific intensity $I_{\nu}/\nu^3$ in the top panels of Figure~\ref{fig:Changing_R_high_MAD}.
+Since the behavior of $j_{\nu} / \nu^2$ vs.~radius is similar to the behavior of $I_{\nu}/\nu^3$ vs.~radius, the optical depth must be relatively low.
+However, the simulation with the highest value of $\mathcal{M}$ is a notable counterexample.
+In that simulation, the larger accretion rate implies a larger number density, which leads to a higher optical depth, attenuating emission at $r \gtrsim 30M$.
+Note, however, that we ignore the effect of matter outside each shell, i.e., absorption outside of a shell is not included in the calculation of the average specific intensity contributed by the shell.